-This setting does not affect: LANCOM routers, WLAN controllers, central-site gateways.
+This setting does not affect: Routers, WLAN controllers, central-site gateways.

 Encryption for all logical WLANs is enabled by default.
 In Public Spot applications, the payload data between the WLAN clients and the access point are usually transmitted unencrypted.
-For this reason, disable encryption for the logical WLAN which you previously set up for the Public Spot login.
+For this reason, go to Wireless LAN > Encryption > WLAN encryption settings and disable encryption for the logical WLAN which you previously set up for the Public Spot login.